May 11, 2021

 1. Rot and Decay

-Exterior Woods is known as the superhero of the wood world due to its excessive strength and durability.
-What they cannot deal with is water.
-Many kinds of wood are highly susceptible to moisture and rot and decay because mold loves to eat wood.
+Exterior Wood is known as the superhero of the wood world due to its excessive strength and durability.
+What it cannot deal with is water.
+Many kinds of wood are highly susceptible to moisture, rot, and decay because mold loves to eat wood.
 This is quite natural and is often affected by the humidity of the wood’s area.
 Most of the time, it is too late once a piece of wood begins to rot.

-At this time, the mold will only start to spread like cancer and damage the wood internally.
-It would help waterproof plywood because it will allow you to maintain the appealing look of the item you have created.
+Mold will only start to spread like cancer and damage the wood internally at this time.
+Waterproofing plywood would help maintain the appealing look of the item you have created.
 Such products often have a financial value, and preserving them for as long as possible is essential.
-It will be unlikely that you will experience any mold on it after sealing the wood for a very long time.
+It will be unlikely that you will experience mould after sealing the wood for a very long time.

 1. Protection against the sun and rain

-Once any water has managed to get into the piece of plywood you’re working on, it will likely cause a large amount of rot.
+Once water gets into the piece of plywood you’re working on, it will likely cause a large amount of rot.
 Rain is notorious for damaging wood because of its relentless nature.
 Once it penetrates a section of the wood, the rain keeps falling, hammering down this position like a nail.
-Over time you will find that there will be a large amount of damage done to the plywood material.
+Over time, you will find that much damage will be done to the plywood material.
 This can render it useless and leave someone feeling quite frustrated.

-Aside from rain sunlight, Rays also carry quite a powerful punch when it comes to wood.
+Aside from the sunlight from the rain, rays also carry quite a powerful punch for wood.
 Twisting will likely occur when it is boiling and the sunlight Rays are beaming down at the wood.
-After some time of this occurring day in and day out, they would likely lose all of their previous beauty and turn into quite an eyesore.
+After some time of this occurring day in and day out, they would likely lose all of their previous beauty and become quite an eyesore.
 Given that the sunlight Rays will contribute to the swelling and compression of the wood, it is only likely that the wood will fail structurally quite soon.

 1. Balanced Integrity

-Even if you take away the more dangerous elements of the environment, there are still many things that can happen to wood naturally.
-Preserving any wood is normally done worldwide to keep the structural integrity well balanced.
+Even if you remove the more dangerous elements of the environment, many things can still happen to wood naturally.
+Preserving wood is normally done worldwide to keep its structural integrity well-balanced.
 This means that you will now be holding it against something like insects, which can cause significant problems to furniture.

 How to Waterproof Plywood?